vitech-team/jx3-gke-vault/bin/README.md

 ### Prerequisites

+You will need to make sure you have [installed the terraform binary](https://learn.hashicorp.com/tutorials/terraform/install-cli) into your `$PATH`.

 These instructions assume you have cloned this git repository and run `cd` into the clone directory so that you can see this `README.md` file by running:

 ```bash